 However, companies will often stringently safeguard their corporate laptops and desktops with MDR solutions, SIEM agents, and vulnerability management solutions.
 The duality in approaches to BYOD devices versus corporate-managed is perplexing due to the fact that they often can access the same confidential data albeit without similar safeguards.
 With the recent string of major vulnerabilities discovered in both the Android and Apple iOS ecosystems, it should be obvious that any device that can access corporate data is a legitimate avenue for attack.

 Consider our Mobile Threat Defense to protect your mobile users.

 Employee Security Awareness

-With a little training and a lot of awareness, you and your employees can prevent information thieves from accessing your financial data, customer records and proprietary information.
+With a little training and a lot of awareness, you and your employees can keep your organization safe from cyber attacks and prevent thieves from accessing your financial data, customer records, and proprietary information.